NodusTechnologies/ePay-Advantage/Sections/API Guide/Sections/APIs/Customers.md

 The Customer API is used for creating, and viewing customers on the EPay Advantage website.
 Please note that all requests require API authentication, see our [guide](Token.md) on how to authenticate.

-Create a Customer
+Create or Update a Customer
 --------------------

-* `POST /customer` will create and save a customer to the EPay Advantage website based on the request JSON payload
+* `POST /customer` will create or update a customer to the EPay Advantage website based on the request JSON payload.
+If updating a customer, make sure to send all values again, otherwise, they will be overwritten.

 ###### Request
 <pre>